owenroberts/mmp310/schedule.md

 - Present Assignment 2
 - [JSON API](notes/json_api/)

-## Midterm **Meme Generator**
+## Midterm **Meme Mashup**
-- Create a web app that allows users to create a meme
-- Users search for a GIF using the Giphy API
+- Create an interactive experience using Giphy API
-- Add text using a text input
+- Record user input to respond with GIFs from API
+- Quiz, interactive story, or new interaction
+- Work from class demos or create original idea
+- Choose a partner or work individually
 - See Blackboard for Rubric

 ## Week 9 **Midterm**